Our free membership, business.com+, takes the pain out of choosing new business services.

 Implementation and Onboarding

-Companies can deploy Vonage and start accepting business calls within minutes.
-Most functions are self-explanatory, and Vonage’s in-depth guides cover admin configuration.
+Businesses can deploy Vonage and start accepting business calls within minutes.
 Setting up call flows and advanced features takes longer, but the process is similar to other VoIP services.
+We found most functions were self-explanatory during our testing, but the company’s in-depth guides cover admin configuration.

 The Vonage Training Center has quick-start guides and tutorials.
 Our favorite onboarding feature is the interactive videos for end users and administrators.
 These video guides let users view the entire application and choose tabs to learn about a specific aspect, such as Vonage Meetings or call recording.
 You can select different features and learn at your own pace, which is far better than sitting through a whole video if only part of the content is relevant to you.

 Another unique implementation and onboarding tool is Vonage’s complimentary live training sessions.
-Most subject categories involve three monthly sessions, including end-user training for IP phone models, mobile app features and settings and call flow setup.
-Users can attend live meetings to learn about Salesforce, Microsoft Teams or Microsoft 365 integrations.
+Most topics involve three monthly sessions, including end-user training for IP phone models, mobile app features, and settings and call flow setup.
+Users can attend live meetings to learn about the Salesforce, Microsoft Teams and Microsoft 365 integrations.

 Vonage Customer Support